-1.5.3 Notwithstanding the National issue in relation to Infrastructure Assets the audit of the 2021/22 accounts is substantially complete and an unqualified audit opinion is expected to be issued.
-The 2021/22 Audit Results Report notes that no material errors have been identified in the financial statements at this stage.
+1.5.4 The 2021/22 Audit Results Report notes that no material errors have been identified in the financial statements at this stage.

 A number of disclosure errors have been identified during the audit and the majority of these have been corrected and are reflected in the Annual Financial Report.
 The significant adjustments required relate to the following items and are described in more detail in the Audit Results Report: